mactrem/com-tiles/README.md

 via HTTP GET range requests.
 A COG is limited to raster data.

 #### FlatGeobuf
+A performant binary encoding for geographic data based on flatbuffers that can hold a collection of Simple Features including circular interpolations as defined by SQL-MM Part 3.

 #### PMTiles
-PMTiles is a single-file archive format for pyramids of map tiles.
+[PMTiles](https://github.com/protomaps/PMTiles) is a single-file archive format for pyramids of map tiles.
-For a comparison see the following [video](https://www.youtube.com/watch?v=e1VvLJeduRo).

-#### Cotar
+The index of a PMTiles archive is structured in tile pyramids compared to the fragment based approach in a COMT archive.

 ### Use Cases